 Here a few thoughts to ponder.
 Do you see yourself balanced in terms of making and letting go of plans?
 How do you balance structure and flow, organization and flexibility?

-What do you see as your personal development challenges in this aspect?
+Relaxing your grip on plans may cause uncertainty, yet like swimming along with the river's current, it can also increase your speed, and reduce the stress of resisting obstacles.
+Worth a try.
 There are no linear processes in Nature: Everything flows in cycles of birth, growth, death, and rebirth.
 Many aspects of man-made unsustainability of the planet are a result of the misconception that we are not governed by this law of Nature.